 How do you define a Resource?

-A ‘Resource’ is an instance/VM, Load balancer, Gateway, S3 Bucket, Database instance, or Peering Connection with all of its associated data, that is defined as a single entity or instance by its primary source platform.
+A ‘Resource’ to Hyperglance is an instance/VM, Load balancer, Gateway, S3 Bucket, Database instance, or Peering Connection with all of its associated data, that is defined as a single entity or instance by its primary source platform.
 We don’t count Security Groups, Route Tables, interfaces, links, attributes or chart data as separate ‘Resources’.
+See here for a full list of resources.